excitedsoup/DATA603/final-project/README.md

 ### Base directory

 Contains my code in pdf and ipynb format.
 Combiner.ipynb combines the crash data and weather data into combined.csv.
+WeatherCleaner.ipynb cleans the weather data (or does it clean the weather?)

 To run, place combined.csv in your working directory, and run the code.